nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 10.md

 I see.
 Yeah.
 Crafting check.
 The heck.
 Did I already roll Chris or not?

 Nope.
 It doesn't look like it.
-Doesn't look like Carson has rolled either.
+Doesn't look like Karsten has rolled either.
 I didn't roll.
 Yep.

-Carson.
+Karsten.
 Oh, you just rolled a perception check.
 You didn't roll initiative on the tracker.
 Oh, I'm sorry.
 I thought I rolled the initiative.

 Let me roll out of my character sheet.
 Oh, there it is.
 Sorry.
 Well, actually, Clark, I can Oh.
 Yeah.